The Ritz Dance Performance, June 1978

 went over to a dark corner

-and practiced furiously.
+of the room and practiced furiously.

 That afternoon the patterns had

-been close to working.
+was more time.
 Just give us a little

-Then just minutes before we
+happened.
+Five short minutes before we

 were scheduled to perform,

-like a miracle Suzie and I did
+like a miracle, Suzie and I did

-the routine from start to finish
+the routine from start to finish without a

 for the very first time!
 Then like Magic we